rossbeazley/androidwear-myfirstwatchface/readme.md

 Next steps:

-1. remove connascence of algorithm from TDB and persistence tier.
+1. DONE remove connascence of algorithm from TDB and persistence tier.
  - DONE introduce a store defaults operation (constructor?)
  - DONE write tests to ensure defaults are persisted correctly
  - DONE replace impl in TDB to use this new mechanism